mamigay/fallen-society/README.md

 ## Last Step
 I swear :P You are technically good to go.
 Only two mods will interfere with your journey now.

-**Beantown Interiors:** Two pop-ups about the holotapes.
+**Beantown Interiors:** Two pop-ups about the holotapes (sometimes just one for some reason).
 Just click okay.

-**Mk.
-18:** another gun mod where the menu can't be disabled.
-When it pops up, just click on "normal: skip quest..." and after that set everything to no, like "do not add to leveled lists", "no legendary spawn" etc. Remember, the weapon is already in the game ;)

 ***